paritytech/command-bot/README.md

 `{NAME}_WEBSOCKET_ADDRESS`

-Set addresses of nodes you'll be targetting in the commands.
-On the deployment, those addresses will be added to `/etc/hosts` so that it'll be possible to refer to them by name as advertised in [Queue](#queue). e.g.
+The addresses of nodes you'll be targetting (by name) in the commands; e.g. to be able to use `ws://polkadot` in try-runtime's arguments, you'll have to create a `POLKADOT_WEBSOCKET_ADDRESS` variable.

 ```
 POLKADOT_WEBSOCKET_ADDRESS=ws://polkadot-node.io:9944
 ```

-Then it'll be possible to use them as `ws://polkadot`.
+The application will automatically register node addresses for environment variables following that pattern.

 ### API